austish/bookSwap2/README.md

 # BookSwap 📚

 BookSwap is a book marketplace app designed specifically for UCSB students to buy and sell books.
-Built with React Native (Expo) for the frontend and Firebase (Auth, Firestore, Storage) for the backend.
+Built with React Native (Expo) for the frontend and Firebase (Auth, Firestore) for the backend.
 Future development plans include expanding access to Android and more college campuses.

 ## Screenshots